Airman shot by deputy doted on little sister and aimed to buy mom a house, family says - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 FORT WALTON BEACH, Fla.
-(AP) — Just two days before a sheriff’s deputy in Florida shot him dead, U.S. Air Force airman Roger Fortson called home to find out what his 10-year-old sister wanted for her birthday.
+(AP) — Just two days before a sheriff’s deputy in Florida shot him dead, U.S. Air Force Senior Airman Roger Fortson called home to find out what his 10-year-old sister wanted for her birthday.

 It was a typical gesture for the 23-year-old from Atlanta, who doted on the girl and was devoted to helping her, a younger brother and his mom prosper, his family says.